Button for Glenside Hospital Museum.

 Edible Histories

-Edible Histories is a new arts project underway as part of the Bristol 650 celebrations.
+Edible Histories was an arts project that took place part as part of Bristol 650 celebrations.

-1-2m sized replicas of the objects will then be created in Fairtrade chocolate by the award-winning Bristol chocolatier Zara’s Chocolates – wrapped in gold foil and displayed with the original pieces within these much-loved attractions.
+Five objects that tell the story of Bristol were selected from the following five local venues: Aerospace Bristol, Bristol Zoo ProjectTyntesfield, Glenside Hospital Museum and M-shed.
+1-2m sized replicas of the objects were then created in fairly traded chocolate by the award-winning Bristol chocolatier Zara’s Chocolates – wrapped in gold foil and displayed with the original pieces across the city.

-The second object is a giant 1m diameter replica of a button from Glenside Hospital Museum.
+• The first object was a giant 1m diameter replica of a button from Glenside Hospital Museum.
 Bristol’s purpose built asylum was completed in 1861.
 This button represents the many patients who were provided with care here.
 Buttons would have been stitched onto clean robust clothes made for patients in the sewing room to provide them with suitable clothing to work within the hospital.
-The artwork is now on display for the public to see within the museum.

 Bristol City Council’s Deputy Mayor Asher Craig added: “I welcome this project, including the decision not to shy away from some of the more difficult and challenging topics Bristolians need to talk about, and address.
 It’s important that we take the time to learn everything – the good and the bad – about Bristol’s history to ensure future generations are educated and feel connected to this city”.